utkarshcmu/grafana.org/content/blog/2018-08-24-timeshift-ep58.md

 cover_blur = "1px"
-description = "A weekly roundup of articles and links from Grafana and the surrounding community" categories = ["timeShift", "Grafana Buzz"] excerpt = "A video demo of the new Explore UI in Grafana, monitoring VMWare's VKE with Prometheus, maintaining a blog on a budget and more."
+description = "A weekly roundup of articles and links from Grafana and the surrounding community" categories = ["timeShift", "Grafana Buzz"] excerpt = "The ultimate guide to monitoring Kubernetes with Prometheus and Grafana, building effective dashboards, and a guide that will help demystify PromQL."
 +++

 ### Welcome to TimeShift
+We have a Prometheus focused issue this week and share the ultimate guide to monitoring Kubernetes with Prometheus and Grafana, building effective dashboards, and a guide that will help demystify PromQL.

+With Labor Day coming up next week, TimeShift is going to take a short break, but we'll see you again soon!

 Come across an article you think might be a good fit for an upcoming issue?
 Suggestions for new content?
-[Contact us](mailto:hello@grafana.com).
+[Contact us](mailto:hello@grafana.com)!
 <br />
 <hr />